andrew2002zhao/ECE358_Lab1/readme.md

-To get started, type 'pip install -r requirements.txt'
+To run the simulator, type `make run`